 Potassium and Your Kidneys

-Normally, the kidneys are your body’s exit ramp for most of the potassium that you take in each day, sending it out in urine.
+Normally, the kidneys are your body’s exit ramp for excess potassium, sending it out in urine.
 But in people with chronic kidney disease, potassium may build up and levels can become dangerously high.

 Potassium and Your Nerves and Brain